robbyaliasaakbar/robbyaliasaakbar.github.io/README.md

 ## Overview

-The site has four core pages and fourteen documented experiments.
+The site has four core pages and fifteen documented experiments.
 Core pages present background, work, and contact.
 Experiment pages present technical case studies with terminal receipts, screenshots in WebP format, and honest failure analysis.
 Four experiments include live web applications hosted on GitHub Pages with backend services on a home computer.
+One experiment adds a local MCP translator so an LLM can write into the live tracker without a browser.

 The goal is to test whether artificial intelligence is truly useful in everyday work and to publish full evidence for every claim.